Support and advice for carers

 Local help and support

 Carers in Bedfordshire is a registered charity which works with us to help carers.
-They offer assistance and practical help, advice, support groups, befriending services, benefits advice, training, advocacy, support and information.
+It offers assistance and practical help, advice, support groups, befriending services, education and employment guidance, benefits advice, training, advocacy, support, and information.
+Carers in Bedfordshire has produced a number of helpful guides for carers.

 Mobilise works with us to support carers with a range of free online services.
-This includes email support, online tools and telephone support.
+This includes email support, online guides and tools, and telephone support.
+Carers can also access one-to-one coaching with Mobilise for support with getting back into employment.

-Advice Central provides free and confidential guidance to advice in Central Bedfordshire for a range of topics, including disability, health and care and education.
-The Advice Central Team is based in the Disability Resource Centre and trained to help you quickly get the help and advice you need, to access Advice Central you can either call 0300 303 6666 or make an online enquiry.
+Advice Central provides free and confidential guidance on various topics, including disability, health and care, and education.
+The Advice Central Team is based in the Disability Resource Centre and is trained to help you quickly get the help and advice you need.
+To access Advice Central, you can either call 0300 303 6666 or make an online enquiry.

 You can also contact one of three Citizens Advice organisations in Central Bedfordshire: